adzonapp/clutchgame-privacy/index.md

 - **On your device:** kept until you uninstall or clear data
 - **On our servers:** we operate no servers; we retain nothing
-- **Google AdMob / Play:** governed by Google's retention policies
+- **Google AdMob / Play / Firebase:** governed by Google's retention policies

 ---

 ## 8. Security

 Local data is sandboxed by Android's app isolation.
-Network traffic to Google's ad and billing services uses HTTPS.
+Network traffic to Google's ad, billing, and analytics services uses HTTPS.
 We use no custom backend, so there is no server-side data to breach.

 ---